jmhessel/fmpytorch/README.md

 ## TODOs

-0. Python 3 support
-1. More use-cases
+1. More useage examples
-2. More testing
+2. More testing, e.g., with python 3, etc.
 3. Make sure all of the code plays nice with torch-specific stuff, e.g., GPUs
 4. Arbitrary order factorization machine support
-5. Better organization
+5. Better organization/code cleaning

 ## Thanks to